1SimonaM/-Weather-Channel/README.md

 # -Weather-Channel

-Thi is tjust a demo.
+This is just a demo.
 README.md under construction.